cortexlib/box/README.md

 ## Welcome

-A library full of random types, classes, functions and other general purpose utilities for C++.
+This is a library full of random types, classes, functions and other general purpose utilities for C++.

 Cortex Library is available from the [Trove](https://tropepi.dev) CRS repository.
 Head to the [Install](#install) section to get up and running.